(This article previously appeared in the August/September 2019 issue of Fly Fisherman)

 Breakwalls

 Breakwalls (jetties not associated with inlets) effectively concentrate bait and allow anglers immediate access to relatively deep water making them ideal structures for pursuing false albacore.
 They’re often productive early in the day, as overnight bait concentrations linger close by, or when prevailing winds nudge surface bait into the wall, concentrating it and creating an attractive feeding opportunity.
 As with inlets, posting-up near concentrated bait and patiently waiting for albacore to surface nearby is a smart approach.
 The action can be frenzied, as pods of fish race along the foot of the wall, surfacing only to crash bait schools with no advance warning . . . it’s exhilarating.
 Again, short, quick casts ahead of, and perpendicular to, advancing ‘core that put your fly right in their path are effective.
 Blind-casting busy stretches of the breakwall with a sinking line and slow retrieve is an alternate strategy that will also get you connected.
-Relatively short casts of 50 feet or less present your fly close to the wall where the fish are actively feeding.
+Relatively short casts of 40 feet or less present your fly close to the wall where the fish are actively feeding.

 Beaches

 Little tunny feed off ocean beaches, too.
 But with no structure or appreciable current to direct bait movement in this environment, the fish become less predictable.
 You may spot albies zipping through the waves in search of bait, or observe sporadic surface boils during calm surf conditions as they sequentially hit bait schools nestled near the shoreline.
 But chasing fast-moving albies is futile.
 Instead, carefully scanning the water with polarized glasses for concentrated bait and patiently staying with that school until the ‘core arrive and hit it is a smart strategy.
-The corners formed where a beach abuts a beach groin or other natural structure become “traps” that stall migrating bait, creating ideal post-up locations.
+The corners formed where a beach abuts a beach groin or other natural structure become traps that stall migrating bait, creating ideal post-up locations.
 Shoreline bait is typically more dispersed than along jetty structures, however, and blitzes become more spread out and often persist longer.
 I recommend peppering these blitzes with repetitive casting and slow retrieves that only span the action zone.
 As soon as you sense your fly is no longer in the “zone”, quickly pick up and recast into the action until you hook-up or the fish sound and move on.
 Expect very long runs from fish hooked from the beach, as they desperately try to stay with their pod.

+Tunny are generally not leader shy and 10- to 12-pound-test monofilament or fluorocarbon leaders are fine.
+I prefer a simple, knotless seven- to nine-foot straight shot of 12-pound-test fluorocarbon.
+Small albacore flies readily turn these leaders over without a taper.
 Stripping baskets facilitate line management and are recommended when working jetty walls and in the surf.
 The raw excitement of albacore fishing can easily lead to line tangles in these difficult environments . . . often at the worst possible time.

 Flies and Equipment